 - Transparency: Real estate investment trusts traded on major stock exchanges that operate under the same rules, which other publicly listed securities also follow for reporting and regulatory purposes.

 - Diversification: Usually, real estate investment trusts have a very low correlation to other asset classes’’ performance.
-So, when other securities or stocks are going down, it is beneficial to have a REITs investment portfolio.
+So, when other securities or stocks are going down, it is beneficial to have a REIT investment portfolio.

 - Dividends: 90% or more profits are returned to the investors.
 It is considered a stable income source.